MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 ---
 # Overview of WebView2 features and APIs

-When you add WebView2 to your app, your app can use various methods and properties provided by the WebView2 control to easily add many kinds of browser features.
+By including WebView2 in your app, your app can use various methods and properties provided by the WebView2 control to easily add many kinds of browser features.

-Browser features and APIs that your app has access to by hosting the WebView2 control:
+When hosting the WebView2 control, your app has access to the following browser features and APIs:

 | Feature area | Purpose |
 |---|---|